biogeo/GodotResearchTools/addons/EyelinkTools/README.md

 3.3, this can be accessed effectively as a global within GDScript; simply refer to `Eyelink`.
 In older versions of Godot, you may need to call `Eyelink = get_node("/root/Eyelink")` within any scope requiring access to Eyelink.
-Within Python this still seems to be required; the `godot-python` readme suggests that an AutoLoad like `Eyelink` should be available directly within the `godot` module, but that doesn't seem to work for me.
+Within Python this still seems to be required; the `PythonScript` readme suggests that an AutoLoad like `Eyelink` should be available directly within the `godot` module, but that doesn't seem to work for me.
 In Python, calling `self.get_node("/root/Eyelink")` should work.
 In any case, the `Eyelink`